Dennis Schroder NBA Playoffs Player Props: Lakers vs. Grizzlies

 - This season, he's put up 8.9% of the Lakers' attempted field goals, as he's averaging 9.8 per contest.

-- He's attempted 3.4 threes per game, or 8.8% of his team's shots from beyond the arc this season.

-- The Lakers average the second-most possessions per game with 104.8.
-His opponents, the Grizzlies, have one of the fastest tempos, ranking sixth with 104.1 possessions per contest.
+- The Grizzlies are the 11th-best defensive team in the league, conceding 113.0 points per game.

-- On defense, the Grizzlies have given up 113 points per game, which is 11th-best in the league.
+- On the glass, the Grizzlies are 21st in the league, conceding 44.4 rebounds per game.

-- The Grizzlies give up 44.4 rebounds per game, ranking 21st in the league.

-- Looking at assists, the Grizzlies are ranked 26th in the league, giving up 26.4 per game.
+- Looking at assists, the Grizzlies have given up 26.4 per contest, 26th in the league.

-- In terms of 3-pointers, the Grizzlies are 25th in the NBA, conceding 13 makes per game.
+- In terms of 3-pointers, the Grizzlies have conceded 13.0 makes per contest, 25th in the league.

 Dennis Schroder vs. the Grizzlies